UCR-Library-Honors-Ignition-Seminar/week-06-creative-code/INSTRUCTIONS-BITSY.md

 ## Step 6: Add More Rooms

 1. In the **room panel** (top right), click **"+"** to add a new room
-2. Each room can have different colors — change them in the palette
+2. Each room can have different colors — change them in the color palette
 3. Draw new tiles and sprites in each room

 ---